Skip to main content

 Their Challenges

-1. Fragmented Field-Level Purchasing
+1. Fragmented field-level purchasing

 This inconsistency produced:

-• Wide variance in hauling/mobilization costs
+• Wide variance in hauling and mobilization costs

 • Missed opportunities to use approved partners